UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 Since we’re it is crucial to reduce both Type I and Type II errors, we’ll evaluate all the models based on the F1 score.
-From the initial cross-validation results, we can see that both RandomForestClassifier and SVC have better F1 scores when compared to KNeighborsClassifier and LogisticRegression.
-Hence, for our final model, we eliminate KNeighborsClassifier and LogisticRegression.
+From the initial cross-validation results, we can see that both `RandomForestClassifier` and `SVC` have better F1 scores when compared to `KNeighborsClassifier` and `LogisticRegression`.
+Hence, for our final model, we will eliminate `KNeighborsClassifier` and `LogisticRegression`.

-On comparing RandomForestClassifier and SVC, we see that both of them have approximately the same F1 scores.
+On comparing `RandomForestClassifier` and `SVC`, we see that both of them have approximately the same F1 scores.
 As there is a tie in the F1 scores, we pick the model with lower Type II errors.
-RandomForestClassifier and SVC differ in the fact that SVC can lower Type II errors better than RandomForestClassifier as SVC has a higher recall score.
-Conversely, RandomForestClassifier is performing well in terms of lowering the Type I errors.
-Since it is of paramount importance to reduce the false negatives introduced by the model, we pick SVC to move forward.
+As as `SVC` has a higher recall score, `SVC` can lower Type II errors better than `RandomForestClassifier`.
+Conversely, `RandomForestClassifier` is performing well in terms of lowering the Type I errors.
+Since it is of paramount importance to reduce the false negatives introduced by the model, we pick `SVC` to move forward.

 <center>